alsaibie/embedded_ccpp/index.md

 This course is not meant to be an exhaustive reference, but only a beginner's launchpad.

+## Lessons
-Lecture notes and videos can be found listed on the site navigation bar.
+Lessons and videos can be found listed on the site navigation bar.

 | [Part I ~~~&ensp;&ensp;&ensp;~~~ Fundamentals](part_i/introduction/index.html)